Franz Halder: Early life and military career

 Halder was born in Würzburg, the son of an officer.
 In 1902, he joined an artillery regiment under the command of his father.
 Halder was educated at the Bavarian War Academy, graduating in 1914.
 During World War I, he served in a variety of staff roles and was awarded the Iron Cross 1st Class.
 In 1919, he was transferred to the Reichswehr, where he served in staff and training roles, including under Walther von Brauchitsch in the army training department.
 In 1931, he was appointed as chief of staff of a military district.
 After being promoted to generalmajor (general-major) in October 1934, Halder served as the commander of the 7th Infantry Division in Munich.

 In the Wehrmacht

 In August 1936, Halder was promoted to generalleutnant (lieutenant-general).
 He then became the director of the Manoeuvres Staff of the Wehrmacht.
 Between October 1937 and February 1938, Halder served as director of the Training Branch, on the General Staff of the Army, in Berlin.
 During the 1937 Wehrmacht manoeuvres, Halder met Adolf Hitler and became a loyal supporter.
 This personal contact also enabled him to progress through the ranks quickly.

+On 1 February 1938, Halder was promoted to general of the Artillery.
+He was appointed chief of the General Staff of the Army High Command on 1 September.
+Within months of his appointment, Halder completed the first draft of a revised Handbook for General Staff Duty in War, which was issued in final form in August 1939.
+The revision removed the staff officer's traditional right to record formal written opposition to a commander's decision—a right that had existed primarily as a check on militarily unqualified royal appointees, and had already been fading from practice since the First World War.
+(Note: Halder later insisted—after the war—that he made the change entirely on his own initiative, but what it did was effectively strip from the General Staff its last formal mechanism for registering dissent once Hitler assumed sole command.)